spardoel/Sign-language-recognition/README.md

 https://user-images.githubusercontent.com/102377660/194610812-763d6af1-a9f1-400b-8f4d-af2b6e1b04a2.mov

-The final classification model reached a validation acuracy of 91.74%.
+The final classification model reached a validation accuracy  of 91.74%.
 When tested on myself performing all 100 sign language words, the model correctly identified 78 words on the first try and 94 of the words in 3 tries or fewer.
 Overall I am pleased with the model performance.

 ### What I learned